kahypar/mt-kahypar/README.md

 make install.mtkahypar # use sudo to install system-wide
 ```

+Note: When installing locally, the build will exit with an error due to missing permissions.
+However, the library is still built successfully and is available in `lib/`.

-and can be used like this:
+It can be used like this:

 ```cpp
 #include <memory>